His Holiness the Fourteenth Dalai Lama: A Reader's Guide

 While addressing a Western audience, the lectures contained in The Dalai Lama at Harvard: Lectures on the Buddhist Path to Peace go deep into the fundamental teachings of Buddhism and its philosophy.
 He presents the ground of the path, covering topics such as the condition of cyclic existence, karma, emptiness, and the meditation techniques for liberation, but then he bridges these topics to the universal ideals of altruism, love for enemies, and wisdom.

-Healing Anger: The Power of Patience from a Buddhist Perspective covers the whole Buddhist path but focuses on the specific topic of overcoming the powerful emotion of anger by cultivating patience as prescribed in Shantideva's classic text, The Way of the Bodhisattva.
+Perfecting Patience: Buddhist Techniques to Overcome Anger (publishing November 2018) (previously published as Healing Anger) covers the whole Buddhist path but focuses on the specific topic of overcoming the powerful emotion of anger by cultivating patience as prescribed in Shantideva's classic text, The Way of the Bodhisattva.

-In the first half of Lighting the Way, His Holiness covers the Four Noble Truths and mind training, or lojong, as laid out by Kadampa master Langri Tangpa.
+In the first half of An Introduction to Buddhism (previously published as Lighting the Way), His Holiness covers the Four Noble Truths and mind training, or lojong, as laid out by Kadampa master Langri Tangpa.
 The second half is devoted to a commentary on Atisha's Lamp for the Path to Enlightenment, the source text upon which the Lam Rim, or graduated stages of the path, is based.
 A longer commentary on this text by the late Geshe Sonam Rinchen is also available.

 While many of the books above also include presentations of the Mahayana, the following are deep dives into some of the most important Mahayana texts and ones His Holiness has returned to many times in his teachings around the world.